DreamIP/StrainNet/README.md

 StrainNet [1] estimates subpixelic displacement and strain fields from pairs of reference and deformed images of a flat speckled surface, as Digital Image Correlation (DIC) does.
 It is based on FlowNetS [2].
 See paper [1] for details.

-Please cite the papers [1] and [2], also, make sure to adhere to the licensing terms of the authors.
+Please cite the papers [1] and [2].
+Also, make sure to adhere to the licensing terms of the authors.

 ## Prerequisite